Web App Firewalls

 Managed rule groups

-Managed rule groups are predefined sets of rules that are maintained by AWS or third-party vendors.
-They are updated on a regular basis to keep up with the latest threats.
+Managed rule groups are sets of rules maintained by AWS or third-party vendors.
+They are regularly updated to protect against the latest threats.

 resources:regionalFirewall:type: web-app-firewallproperties:scope: regionalrules:- type: managed-rule-groupproperties:name: AWSManagedRulesCommonRuleSetvendorName: AWSpriority: 0